groundwater/nodejs-symposiums/2016-02-26-Errors/Round2/error-types-and-json-parse/README.md

-Outline
+# Problem Outline

+We will attempt to show the problems with using `throw/catch` as an API, and to make the argument that one should _never_ force a consumer to use `try/catch`.

+Let us start with an example API that forces a user to use a `try/catch` block.

-1. assume we have a collection object `foo` with a `.get(key)` method
+1. Assume we have a collection object `foo` with a `.get(key)` method.
-  1. if `key` exists, return the associated value
+  1. If `key` exists, return the associated value.
-  2. if `key` does not exist, throw a `NoValue` error
+  2. If `key` does not exist, throw a `NoValue` error.
-  3. note there is no other way to check if they key exists or not
+  3. note there is no other way to check if they key exists or not.
-2. the consumer is forced to use `try/catch` e.g.
+2. The consumer is forced to use `try/catch` e.g.

   ```js
   try {